Our stairs didn’t have risers, so we created drawers on our basement steps while adding in risers! Here’s how we did and how you can too.

-So this project was one we did in our very first house, the house I was free-ranging our chickens across the street from Walmart.
-Hence why we now live out in the country and starting our own backyard farm.
+So this project was one we did in our first house, the house where I was free-ranging our chickens across the street from Walmart.
+Hence, we now live out in the country and have started our backyard farm.

-You couldn’t really maneuver around those things to get to the shelves.
+You couldn’t maneuver around those things to get to the shelves.

 Eric came up with this idea was ALL HIS OWN!

 We turned our basement stairs into drawer space.
-We did this about 3 years ago and just this year finished our basement into living space!
+We did this about three years ago and finished our basement as a living space this year!
 We just painted them a few months ago.

-He was actually featured in Wood magazine for this idea as well!
-Funny that same year, I had an article published in Diabetic living, and he was featured in Wood.
+He was featured in Wood magazine for this idea as well!
+Funny, that same year, I published an article in Diabetic living, and he was featured in Wood.

-Instead of spending money on costly drawer hardware, my husband ripped 2×4 stock into narrow strips and mounted them to the inside of the staircase as drawer supports.
+Instead of spending money on costly drawer hardware, my husband ripped 2×4 stock into narrow strips and mounted them inside the staircase as drawer supports.